Divya26101993/Implement-and-test-Group-Policies-GPO-s-to-control-user-and-computer-seetings/README.md

 Now that we’ve successfully set up the Windows Server with all the necessary configurations, power on the client Windows machine.

-### Step 5: Setting Up DNS Server Address on the Client Machine
+### Step 5: Configuring DNS on the client machine to point to the domain controller for domain joining

 First, power on the Windows 10 Enterprise client machine